sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 User/Group/Role/Permission
 ==========================

-Fire Insights supports Users, Groups, Roles, Permissions.
+Fire Insights supports users, groups, roles and permissions.
 A User can belong to multiple groups and have multiple roles.

 Each role can have multiple permissions associated with it.

 Groups
 ------

 There can be multiple groups in Fire Insights.
-A user can belong to one or more Groups.
+A user can belong to one or more groups.

 .. figure:: ../../_assets/security/group_list.PNG
    :alt: security
    :width: 60%

-Associated with each Group are some more details.
-These include the following:
+Below are further details associated with each group:

-  * Name : Name of the group
+  * Name : Name of the group.
-  * Properties : key and value pair you need to pass.
+  * Properties : Key and value pair you need to pass.
   * AWS Role Arn : S3 locations which the users of the group can browse and view.
 Associated with each S3 location is also the IAM role to be assumed.

 .. figure:: ../../_assets/security/group_creation.PNG